vkuhlmann/projector-clock/README.md

 - [f] or browser-specific [F11]: fullscreen

 Things I would still like to add when I've a bit of time:
-- Allow clock font size change.
+- Add clock font size changing.
 - Auto-hide help toolbar after a couple of seconds.
+- Add session duplication and overwriting.
-- Allow note font size change.
+- Add note font size changing.
-- Add dual column layout.
+- Add option for dual column layout.
-- Rename sessions.
+- Add session renaming.
-- Delete and rename sessions from within the dropdown.
+- Allow session delete and rename from within the dropdown.
-- Automatically adapt font to fit contents in screen.
+- Add option to have font size auto adapt to fit all contents in the screen.
-- Editing in one browser window, and pushing it automatically to another browser window.
+- Add frequent check for cookie updates, so you can edit in one browser window, and by overwriting the session of another browser window, the changes will appear seamlessly in your presenting browser window.